jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ## 4) Automated Report Generation in Snowflake
 Using the sample dataset from Oracle, we generate a Word (.docx) report in a **Snowflake Notebook**.
-The report is created automatically with Python (`python-docx`) and saved to an **internal stage** for simple user access.
+The report is created programmatically with **Python ('python-docx')** and saved to an **internal stage** for simple user access.
 This workflow allows users to generate reports entirely within Snowflake, with no local setup required.

 We start by creating an internal stage to store the Word report.
 In production, we could give users access to this stage so reports can be downloaded directly.
 ```sql